JoshuaKGoldberg/Goldblog/content/blog/2022-in-review/index.md

 For context, I was earning more than ten times that amount in base salary alone in industry.
 Which is how I was able to build up savings to go full time open source in the first place.

-Separately, I have three other sources of income:
+Separately, I had three other sources of income:

 -   ~$1,500 a month on average from _Learning TypeScript_ royalties
 -   ~$27,000 from consulting, which I've mostly stopped to focus on open source